xtuml/training/doc-training/process/HOWTO-create-a-course.md

   - Create a course project in the github ```xtuml/training``` repository
   - Create new course on http://openlearning.com
     - There is a "wizard" that guides you through the course creation process, follow it
-    - Note that to set an entirely self-paced course, follow these steps:
+    - Note that to set an entirely self-paced course, follow these steps:  Select 'self-paced' on ```Teacher Access > Timeline``` and then remove the start date from the Class by going to ```Administrator Access > Content > Date Settings``` and remove the start date.
+That way the modules and activities won't have dates associated with them and it will just be self-paced.
     - Create a badge graphic for course completion, configure it for use on ```Administrator Access > Community``` page

 ### Step 2 - Outline the Course Content